swrlab/swrlab/PRINCIPLES.md

 Our main tool to containerize and virtualize services is Docker.
 We use those containers to deploy them on a wide range of computing options that boost portability between cloud providers and platforms.

-We test and support new networking and layer developments such as TLS 1.3, IPv6, and HTTP3/QUIC.
+We test and support new networking and technology developments such as TLS 1.3, IPv6, and HTTP3/QUIC to improve the security and delivery of our services.

+## Transparency & Open Source

+We share our tools and knowledge with others supporting our values.

+Technical tools that don’t contain sensitive information should be open-sourced.

+Since we benefit from open source projects, we also spend some of our time contributing to them whenever we see a problem we can help solve.

 ## Sustainability